 - While it can be helpful to look at the opinions of others, you still need to carefully consider whether you agree with their investment theses.
 Even if Allied Irish Banks had risen 83%, it still would have been a mistake for me to buy it, because I hadn't sufficiently examined the reasons for owning it.
 You must be able to distance yourself from the positions of people you respect.

 - It's much better to leave a stock's price history out of your analysis, so that you're not tricked into a value trap.
 Companies can, and often do, change.
-Citigroup
+Citizens Republic Bancorp

-(NYSE:C)might have seemed like a bargain at the start of 2009, when it was down more than 50% from the previous year.
-But it doesn't seem like it would have been wise to buy -- the stock is down more than 20% from the beginning of 2009.
-MGM Mirage (NASDAQ:MGM)shared a similar fate.
+(Nasdaq: CRBC)might have seemed like a bargain at the start of 2009, when it was down more than 50% from the previous year.
+But it doesn't seem like it would have been wise to buy -- the stock is down more than 20% over the last twelve months.
+Evergreen Solar (Nasdaq: ESLR)and Energy Conversion Devices (Nasdaq: ENER)shared a similar fate.

 - It's best to simply bypass investments that are too complex, or that you're not certain you solidly understand.